 Growing up, I trained at both the School of the Albany Berkshire Ballet and Eleanor's School of Dance.
 I am an alumna of Emma Willard School, an all-girl's boarding and day school in Troy, NY.
 I was part of the Emma Willard Dance Company, and completed multiple Advanced Artist Projects.
 After high school, I chose to begin my professional dance journey by attending Boston Conservatory.
 While studying I have trained in ballet and modern styles, including Limón, Horton, Graham, release, eclectic modern, and other contemporary/postmodern variations.
 During my course of study I have performed in works by Doug Varone, Hope Boykin, Jennifer Archibald, Daniel Pelzig, and Asia Pyron, as well as improvisation-based shows, and various student choreographic works.

 One of my most important philosophies in life is that everything happens the way it is meant to happen; therefore, I am able to put my trust in the unknown.
-I am very spiritual and allow my connection with source to guide me on my artistic and personal journey.
+I am deeply spiritual and allow my connection with source to guide me on my artistic and personal journey.
 My lifestyle and life experiences allow me to shape my ideas and bring them to life through my art.
 I also have never been one to take myself too seriously, so everything I create has a tad of irony and humor.
 I am to create social commentary that is simultaneously satirical and profound.

 I hope that my work will resonate with people and bring the artistry of dance to a broader audience so that more can experience the joy that I, and many others have found in this beautiful art form!